 All entries must be submitted by 5 p.m.
-ET on Friday, June 7, 2024 to mpahl@ansi.org, and must adhere to the following requirements:
+ET on Friday, June 6, 2025 to usnc@ansi.org, and must adhere to the following requirements:

-- Answer the prompt, "How does EMC impact our daily lives?" - Be written and submitted by a student (enrolled full- or part-time in associate, undergraduate, or graduate programs during the period of September 2023 to June 2024 in U.S. higher education institutions) or young professionals (8 years related experience or less) - Be less than 2,000 words - Submitted electronically in English, 12-point font
+- Answer the prompt, "How does EMC impact our daily lives?" either through a 2-5 minute video clip or a 2,000 word or less essay.
+Please use the subject line "USNC Don Heirman Award Program Submission." - Be developed and submitted electronically by an emerging professional (8 years or less of related experience) at a U.S. organization or student (enrolled full- or part-time in associate, undergraduate, or graduate programs during the period of September 2024 to June 2025 in U.S. higher education institutions)